 If you have any questions, please use the comments section available below.
 You can also contact us by submitting your questions on the Bold BI contact page, or if you already have an account, you can log in to submit your support question.

 If you don’t have a business dashboard yet, we suggest you try our 15-day free trial of Bold BI dashboards—no credit card information required!
-Bold BI also offers on-premise and embedded dashboard solutions.
+Bold BI also offers enterprise and embedded dashboard solutions.
 Read this blog post for more details.